adil-bs/Universal-ticket-mock-APIs/readme.md

 # Train Ticket Booking API

 A FastAPI project that mocks ticket booking system.
 Currently only supports train ticket booking.
+Connected to cloud database

 ## What it does

 - Search for booking train tickets
 - Uses Selenium to scrape data from railway websites
+- Connected to cloud postgreSQL database (hosted in render.com)

 ## Setup